 In our view, a director's experience can be a valuable asset to shareholders because of the complex, critical issues that boards face.
-This said, we recognize that in rare circumstances, a lack of refreshment can contribute to a lack of board responsiveness to poor company performance.
+This said, a lack of periodic refreshment can may inhibit board responsiveness to poor company performance and emerging challenges.